mwong023/LKDHH_Vancouver/README.md

 🌐 Why Wait?
 If you're ready to step into a world where data professionals meet in a laid-back setting, where connections are made over glasses clinking and stories shared, then the Low Key Data Happy Hour is your destination.
 Come, be part of something refreshingly different!

-🥂 Your Next Opportunity Awaits at Low Key Data Happy Hour.
-See You There!
+🥂 Your next opportunity at Low Key Data Happy Hour.
+See you there!